HarryCMather/LayGenerator/README.md

 - UI fixes for Delete for Bezels
 - Ability to save and load templates, or use existing files as base (lay deserialization)
 - Documentation/video guide
+- Add the ability to add Backdrops and Overlays to views.